Help Us Help Others:

 1. Try to avoid setting hot items on tablecloths, since kids might pull them over.

-Kitchen safety rules for kids:
+Kitchen safety for kids:

 1. Talk with older children about how they should always carry knives with the point down.
 Also give them this rule: when your hand leaves the counter, your knife doesn’t go with it.
 Many injuries occur when a child who is helping a parent cut food waves a hand in gesture or otherwise swings the knife around, catching another child in the face.